Who's Real: Remix

 On June 9, 2009, American rapper DMX's verse from the remix leaked onto the internet.
 The whole remix was released on June 10.
 It features Jadakiss’ fellow D-Block cohorts Sheek Louch and Styles P, along with Eve, Drag-On, DMX and Swizz Beatz.
-Dubbed the “Ruff Ryders remix”, it sparked a long-awaited unification of the Ruff Ryder Entertainment.
+Dubbed the “Ruff Ryders remix”, it sparked a long-awaited unification of the Ruff Ryders Entertainment.

 In media

-The single's instrumental was used for a Powerade commercial, and for the Wake Up Calls on the Rickey Smiley Morning Show.
+The single's instrumental was used for a Powerade commercial, and for the Wake Up Calls on The Rickey Smiley Morning Show.